About South Australia

 If you drink wine, you’ll love South Australia.
 There are 18 wine regions to choose from and you won’t have to travel far to enjoy them.
 Adelaide City has more than 200 cellar doors on its doorstep, all within an hour’s drive of the city.

 Capital city Adelaide

-Voted Australia’s most liveable city - and one of Lonely Planet's top 10 must-visit cities for 2014 - there are direct flights to Adelaide from major Asian airports and all Australian capital cities.
+Adelaide has been voted Australia’s most liveable city.
+There are direct flights to Adelaide from major Asian airports and all Australian capital cities.

 Interstate coaches and trains also service Adelaide, including The Ghan transcontinental train which takes you from the south to the north of Australia.
 The Ghan passes through the red centre, via Alice Springs and onto tropical Darwin in the Northern Territory.

 Indulge in some retail therapy while in Adelaide, a cosmopolitan city which is surrounded by parklands.
 Stroll along the North Terrace boulevard and visit the many art galleries and museums.
 Visit giant pandas Wang Wang and Funi at the Adelaide Zoo.